Northern Mountains Region Advisory Panel Assessment Reports

 Hayden (2009): In 2009 DCI went to Hayden to help provide guidance for the Town’s downtown development goals.
 The town is transient and sandwiched between a major retail location and a major resort town.
 DCI came up with recommendations to make Hayden's downtown more than just a pass-through by developing a plan for a consistent business district.

-Idaho Springs (2012): In May, 2012 DCI to address many concerns of the town, including how to handle a growing population.
+Idaho Springs (2012-2018): In May, 2012 DCI to address many concerns of the town, including how to handle a growing population.
 CDOT maintenance and expansion work on I-70, increased pressure on Idaho Springs’ existing roads, and a plan for Miner Street.
 DCI helped Idaho Springs navigate the legalities and options that are available for their projects and challenges.
+In 2016, DCI worked with Idaho Springs, Urban3, and Colorado Department of Local Affairs to conduct a county-wide land-use economic study of Clear Creek County.
+The study compared sales and property tax revenue by building type over the life of the building to build an understanding of the long-term productivity of land use as the county transitions from a primarily energy-driven economy.

 Silverthorne (2011): Silverthorne asked DCI in March, 2011 to help them identify ways to develop a downtown core for the town itself.
 DCI helped them understand legal and practical steps they could take to develop a downtown core along Highway 9 and the Blue River.